asdf123101/HDPG1D/README.md

 Follow the prompts to setup the problem, visualize the solution, and check the convergence.

 ### Convergence plot
 The error on the convergence plot is calculated using approximated 'exact' solution with higher polynomial functions and large number of elements.
-Therefore, the error plot, especially the adaptive solution error may not be accurate after certain threshold.
+Therefore, the error plot, especially the adaptive solution error, may not be accurate after certain error threshold.

 ### Adaptive method
 By default, the solver seeks to adapt the mesh based on the right boundary flux.
 The solver stops after the estimated error is lower than a user defined tolerance or reaches maximum iteration number.

 ## Problem setup
 `PGsolve` provides two methods to setup the problem:
-* Command line interface: when `PGsolve` is called from command line, it offers the option to setup the problem manually instead of the default parameters.
+* Command line interface: when `PGsolve` is called from command line, it offers the option to setup the problem manually instead of use the default parameters.
 The parameters could be changed in command line are
 	- convection coefficient $`c_1`$
 	- diffusion coefficient $`c_2`$
 	- reaction coefficient $`c_3`$
 	- order of polynomial basis functions
 	- initial number of elements
 	- stablization parameters $`\tau^+`$ and $`\tau^-`$
-* Configuration file: [config.json](config/config.json) is the sample configuration file comes with the application, specifying the default parameters in the command line interface.
+* Configuration file: [config.json](hdpg1d/config/config.json) is the sample configuration file comes with the application, specifying the default parameters in the command line interface.
 To customize parameters including forcing term and boundary condtions, create `config.json` in the current working directory or in your home directory `~/`, copy the content of the sample configuration file, and change the value of each entry according to the specific problem.
 Running `PGsolve` in the currecnt working directory will read the new configuration file and use the values in the file as default parameters.

 ## To-do
 * Support non-linear problems